The 2014 Microsoft Product Roadmap

 Those higher stakes may include a lightning-fast video capability, global positioning system services via the browser, and dragging and dropping items into a browser session from a desktop on a Windows 7 OS.
 There also may be built-in-browser applications that work offline.

 "We feel like the Web sites themselves are the show and the browser is the theater," Hall said.
 "And that's the approach we're going to take going forward competitively.
 And with our own in-house development, we will continue to keep pushing the envelope."
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 There was considerable confusion late last year about whether or not Microsoft was still committed to Silverlight, the company's rich Internet application (RIA) development and runtime environment.
 But despite Microsoft's unwavering commitment to HTML5, Silverlight is very much alive and well, and a beta of the fifth release will appear in the coming months.